Violence in the Bible

 God created the world perfect.
 “Every good gift and every perfect gift is from above, and comes down from the Father of lights, with whom there is no variation or shadow of turning” (James 1:17).
 Violence is one of the results of the original sin.
 Because of sin, the whole earth became subject to the rule of the devil and he in turn inflicts suffering and violence on all.
 Thus, “through one man sin entered the world, and death through sin, and thus death spread to all me” (Romans 5:12).

 But God in His infinite mercy, planned a way of redemption for man because he was deceived by the devil (Genesis 3:15).
 God offered His innocent Son to bear the penalty of man’s sin in His body through death.
-Thus, every person that accepts Christ’s death on his behalf by faith and obeys the Lord will be saved eternally.
+Thus, every person that accepts Christ’s death on his behalf by faith and allow the Lord to change him, will be saved eternally.
 But he who rejects His sacrificial death will have to die for his own sins (John 1:12).

-Therefore, the believer can know that Jesus suffered violence more than anyone on the cross so that he may be delivered eternally from it.
+Jesus suffered violence more than anyone on the cross so that He may save men eternally.
 “For the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God” (Hebrews 12:2).
 And through Christ’s victory over sin, the believer may also be granted the same victory.
 The Lord promised that “He will wipe away every tear from their eyes; and there will no longer be any death; there will no longer be any mourning, or crying, or pain; the first things have passed away” (Revelation 21:4).

 Though violence is imposed by Satan, it is overruled by God for purposes of mercy.
 Thus, the afflicted one may find relief in the thought that though a “messenger of Satan” may afflict him (2 Corinthians 12:7), God will turn it for his good.
 He will make the trials and hardships of this life to work for his well being (Romans 8:28).
 If the Lord permits pain to come upon His people, it is not to crush them but to refine and elevate them (verse 17).